haiwera-silk-cd/magento-devdocs/guides/v2.0/pattern-library/controls/button-bar/button-bar.md

 <h3 id="accessibility">Accessibility</h3>
-Buttons should make use of {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} and {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} so that button text is never dependent on a graphic asset.
+按钮 should make use of {% glossarytooltip 6c5cb4e9-9197-46f2-ba79-6147d9bfe66d %}CSS{% endglossarytooltip %} and {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} so that button text is never dependent on a graphic asset.